MoellJ/rabbitmq-website/docs/documentation.md

 -->
 # RabbitMQ Documentation

 Welcome to RabbitMQ documentation.
-Use the drop-down menu on the top right of any page to select the documentation version for the RabbitMQ release that you want.
+Use the drop-down menu on the top right of any page to select the documentation version for the RabbitMQ release that you are using.
 We update each version of documentation with the latest minor and patch information for that release.

 For previous 3.12.x documentation, select the **3.12** option from the drop-down menu.
 3.12.x documentation is hosted on our previous RabbitMQ site.
 This documentation is not versioned.